Wests Panthers: History

 In 2005 Wests made the Colts (U/19) grand final, although after leading at half-time they were eventually defeated by Norths.
 At seasons' end the Broncos, who had had a feeder club arrangement in place with Wests for the previous few years, pulled out and linked with the Aspley Devils.
 At the same time Wests merged their teams with Hills District who had been playing out of the Arana Hills club, to form the Western Districts Panthers for 2006 onwards.
-In 2008 the Colts team then won the Fogs Challenge under the astute coaching of Craig Ingebrigtsen defeating Aspley 30–16 in the Grand Final, the club's first premiership as a new entity.
+In 2008 the Colts team then won the Fogs Challenge under the astute coaching of Craig Ingebrigtsen defeating Aspley 30–16 in the Grand Final after having won that year's minor premiership, the club's first premiership as a new entity.

 In 2009 the meteoric rise of the club back to the big time continued with a memorable 30–24 win over arch rivals Redcliffe in the Fogs Cup (reserve grade) Grand Final.
 Played at Stockland Park, Kawana the Panthers proved to tough for the Dolphins overcoming a 24–22 deficit to claim the title.
 Adam Breen had a memorable day scoring 3 tries, to add to his 20 during the regular season and the leading try scorer title.
 The win continued the golden run of coach Craig Ingebrigtsen, who last year coached the Fogs Colts grand final winning team.

 In 2010 former club great Tony Currie took over as club president in a bid to return Wests to the glory days in the statewide competition.
 As part of the restructure, the club planned to be based out of its spiritual home Purtell Park, which had undergone somewhat of an upgrade.
 However, after three seasons, Currie notified Queensland Rugby League that the club will be going on hiatus beginning in 2013.